Frequently Asked Questions

 What if I’d like to make tweaks to the fully-edited files?

 Absolutely!
 I want to make sure you’re completely happy with the photos I deliver.
-So, if you’d like a photo a little brighter or perhaps moodier, for example, then let me know and I’ll make those minor adjustments.
+So, if you’d like a photo a little brighter or perhaps moodier, then let me know and I’ll make those minor adjustments.
 These sorts of changes are included in my fees.

 What if I change my mind about a staging prop and want it removed from the photo?